felixjung/blog-posts/posts/go-interfaces/index.md

 # JS to Go: Interfaces

-> I have been working with Go in a service-oriented architecture over the past one and a half years.
+> I have been working with Go in a service-oriented architecture over the past year and a half.
 It has been a fun ride after years of working with and enjoying JavaScript.
-This post is part of a series on things I have learned and patterns I have picked up while learning a new language.
+This post is part of a series in which I attempt to make my learnings accessible to other engineers with a JavaScript background.
+Huge thanks go to my dear colleague [Tom Arrell](https://tomarrell.com "Tom's website") who has taught me most of the things I now know about Go.

 In object-oriented programming languages, interfaces are abstract types allowing developers to define a set of behaviors that a concrete type, such as a struct or class type, needs to exhibit to be used in a given context.